vitta-hiring/case-back-end/readme.md

 ## Changelog

-    2.0 - Square of Squares
 - 2017-05-10: We have a new challenge!

-    1.0 - ToDo List
+Adopting the [Square of Squares](challenges/2-SquareOfSquares) now as our challenge.
 - 2015-07-02: Launch!
-We have a challenge!
+We have a challenge: [ToDo List](challenges/1-ToDoList)!
 Download the PDF and check it out!